National Highway 275 (India)

-National Highway 275 (NH-275), also commonly referred to as Bengaluru–Mysuru Expressway, part of the Bangalore–Mangalore Economic Corridor (EC-34), is a national highway that starts from Bengaluru and goes through Mysuru as a 10-lane expressway of 119 km, and again as 4-lane till Madikeri, and ends at Bantwal.
+National Highway 275 (NH-275), also commonly referred to as Bengaluru–Mysuru access-controlled Expressway, part of the Bengaluru–Mangaluru Economic Corridor (EC-34), is a national highway that starts from Bengaluru and goes through Mysuru as a 6-lane expressway of 119 km, and again as 4-lane till Bilikere (towards Madikeri), and ends at Bantwal.

 This highway connects the coastal city of Mangaluru to Bengaluru.
 It is also a bypass route for the National Highway 75 (NH-75).
 The Bengaluru to Mysuru section of this highway was upgraded from 4 to 10 lanes, out of which the 6-lane section is the main elevated access-controlled carriageway and the other 2-lane section on both ends of the carriageway are service roads.
-It has reduced the travel time between Bengaluru and Mysuru from 3.5 hours to only 90 minutes.
+It claims to reduce the travel time between Bengaluru and Mysuru from 3 hours to 75 minutes.

 Bengaluru-Mysuru section

-The Bengaluru–Mysuru Expressway is a 119 km long, six-lane, access-controlled expressway.
+The Bengaluru–Mysuru access-controlled Expressway is a 119 km long, 10-lane, tolled elevated expressway.
 It has been built at a cost of ₹ 8,000 crore and was developed in two phases.
 Phase-1 of 56 km length connecting Bengaluru and Nidaghatta, and Phase-2 of 61 km connecting Nidaghatta and Mysuru.
 The foundation stone for the project was laid in March 2018.